 With mindfulness becoming ever more mainstream, we explore what ‘living in the moment’ truly means and how it can aid recovery and promote mental and emotional wellbeing.
 We will also explore some simple and practical advice to live more presently.

 Mindfulness is beneficial for most people’s mental health and wellbeing.
-However, there are some circumstances where using, or learning to use it may not be and you should consider this before signing up for this course.
+However, there are some circumstances where using, or learning to use it may not be helpful and you should consider this before signing up for this course.